exercism/v3/languages/csharp/exercises/concept/operator-overloading/.docs/instructions.md

 ## 5. Convert the currency amount to a double

-Please modify the `CurrencyAmount` struct so that an instance can be explicitly cast to a double.
+Please modify the `CurrencyAmount` struct so that an instance can be explicitly cast to a `double`.

 ```csharp
 CurrencyAmount amountA = new CurrencyAmount(55.5m, "HD");